Michael MacWhite: League of Nations

+MacWhite (back right) as part of the Irish delegation to the League of Nations in 1923.
+With him are Eoin MacNeill, William Thomas Cosgrave, Laurence Ginnell, and Hugh Kennedy.

-In 1921, MacWhite was sent to Geneva as Dáil Éireann representative at the establishment of the League of Nations.
-He reported to George Gavan Duffy.
-This was the start of a diplomatic career which was to take him all over the world during 30 years of service to the Irish State.
-MacWhite was closely involved in preparing the Irish Free State for membership of the League of Nations.
-Having an office at 7, Place Claparède in Geneva, he served as the communication link between the League and the nascent State.
-He was a strong proponent of Irish membership of the League and served as a member of the Irish delegation representing the Irish Free State at the time it applied to join the League of Nations in 1923.
-Following Irish admission to the League of Nations in 1923, MacWhite was appointed permanent delegate of the Irish Free State to the League.
-He also handled the registration of the Anglo Irish Treaty with the League, a step objected to by the UK.
+In 1921, MacWhite was sent to Geneva as Dáil Éireann representative at the establishment of the League of Nations, reporting to George Gavan Duffy.
+This was the beginning of a diplomatic career which would take him across the world during 30 years of service to the Irish State.
+Operating from an office at 7, Place Claparède in Geneva, he served as the communication link between the League and the nascent State.
+He was a strong proponent of Irish membership of the League and served as a member of the Irish delegation when the Irish Free State applied to join in 1923.
+Six weeks before Ireland's admission, MacWhite advised the Minister for External Affairs that all legal and diplomatic documents must henceforth be issued in Irish, English and French, in that order, and that Irish diplomats must travel on Irish passports under no circumstances using British documents.
+Ireland was admitted to the League on 10 September 1923, with MacWhite subsequently appointed permanent delegate of the Irish Free State to the League.
+He also handled the registration of the Anglo-Irish Treaty with the League, a step objected to by the UK, which regarded the treaty as an internal arrangement rather than an international agreement between two sovereign states.

 Other postings

-In 1929, MacWhite was sent to the United States as official representative of the Irish Free State.
-In 1938 he was posted to Rome where, as a representative of the renamed Irish state, Ireland, he encountered the hostility of a Fascist government distrustful of foreign diplomats.
-When World War II broke out, MacWhite was responsible for looking after the Irish citizens living in Rome.
-He retired in 1950 with the rank of Ambassador.
+In January 1929, MacWhite was appointed to succeed Professor Timothy Smiddy as Irish Free State Minister to the United States, arriving in Washington in March of that year.
+On arrival, he stated that building good commercial relations was the primary purpose of his posting, and he expressed hope that Irish-Americans would support the revival of Irish industry.
+In 1938, he was posted to Rome, where, as a representative of Ireland, he encountered the hostility of a Fascist government distrustful of foreign diplomats.
+When the Second World War broke out, MacWhite was responsible for the welfare of Irish citizens living in Rome.
+He retired in 1950 with the personal rank of Ambassador.

 Personal life

-He married and fathered children, including Eoin MacWhite.
-Eoin MacWhite was born on the same day that the Irish Free State's application for League of Nations membership was approved.
-His birth coincided with a tragic event for the MacWhite family.
-On the very day he was born, his infant sister died suddenly.
+MacWhite married Paula Asta Gruttner Hillerod, a Danish painter he first met in Paris while on a mission to Denmark.
+They had two children.
+Their son, Eoin MacWhite, was born on the same day that the Irish Free State's application for League of Nations membership was approved, a moment marked by a family tragedy: on the very day of his birth, his infant sister died suddenly.
 Each member of the Irish delegation attended the infant's funeral in Geneva.
-Michael MacWhite died in 1958.
+Eoin later served in the Irish diplomatic service.
+The young boy had, by the time of MacWhite's posting to Washington in 1929, already learned both Danish and Irish.
+Michael MacWhite died in Dublin on 12 November 1958.